andela-jwan/rails_testing_with_capybara/README.md

     ikem.suyas << Suya.create(meat: "ram", spicy: false, price: 220)
     ```

-    is now not a problem because we took care of that when fixing our model tests.
+    This is now not a problem because we took care of that when fixing our model tests.
 Remember, we encountered this association problem in our high level test, which caused us to drop down to our models which we wrote model/unit tests for and by passing them... we created associations between our vendor and suya models.

     Now we just have to create html list items.
 No problem.